Glossary

 The Australian Government Design System produced by the Digital Transformation Agency (DTA).
 It provides a framework and a set of tools to help designers and developers build government products and services more easily.

-Master components are the source of truth for each component in our Design System.
-When you use our components in your designs you create instances (duplicates) of these master versions.
-These instances are linked to the master component and receive any updates made to the component.
+In Figma, main components are the source of truth for each component.
+When you use our components in your designs you create instances (copies) of the main components.

 Patterns